joaogsleite/puck-playground/README.md

 `/...` is the default route and `/edit/...` is the edit route.
 Check `src/app/...` folder.

-The database is just a local json file (`database.json`) in the root of the project.
-The `src/services/data/pages.ts` loads and store data.
-The `/api/edit` endpoint saves the data in the json file.
+The database is just a local json file in `src/data/pages.json`.
+The `src/services/data/pages.ts` loads and store the data.
+The `POST /api/pages` endpoint saves the data in the json file.

 All blocks available for the Editor are inside the `src/blocks/` folder.
-The *puck* configuration lives in `src/services/puck` and all blocks are imported there.
+The [puck](https://puckeditor.com/docs) configuration lives in `src/services/puck` and all blocks are imported there.